Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 Please note, packages version 2.2.2 and older has been deprecated and will no longer be maintained.
 We encourage you to upgrade to the latest version to continue receiving updates.

+## 2.11.0 (2024-09-24)

+### New Features:
+  - Added support for `Soft mute`.
+  - Added a new Maven dependency called `trouter-client-android`.
+This dependency enhances the SDK's capabilities by providing efficient asynchronous delivery of messages from cloud services to client applications.
+  - This new version will also work seamlessly with the ACS Chat SDK in the same application, providing a unified and efficient solution for both messaging and chat functionalities..

 ## 2.10.0 (2024-08-02)

 ### New Features: